Phoenixgreen763/Enter-Pass/README.md

 ## Credits

 * Code
-    * Templates for some html, such as allauth templates were used from the Boutique Ado module.
+    * Templates for some HTML, such as the allauth templates, were utilized from the Boutique Ado module.

 * Content
     * All content was written by the developer